Suffering As a Christian (1 Peter 4:16)

 In verses 15-16 Peter clarifies the kind of suffering that is appropriate for Christians.
-They should not suffer for their own bad behavior (4:15), but if they suffer for being a Christian they can glorify God through such suffering (4:16).
-The last verses of the paragraph (4:17-19) teach that suffering is the beginning of God’s purifying judgment of this world and is part of his will for them.
-Thus, the consistent message of 1 Peter is that Christian suffering is not a sign of divine displeasure; rather it confirms a person’s Christian experience, and it is a path to glory.
-Verse 16 is a vital verse in Peter’s development of Christian suffering in 4:12-19.
+They should not suffer for their own bad behavior (4:15), but if they suffer for being a Christian, they can glorify God through such suffering (4:16).
+The last verses of the paragraph (4:17-19) teach that suffering is the beginning of God’s purifying judgment of this world and is part of His will.
+Thus, the consistent message of 1 Peter is that Christian suffering is not a sign of divine displeasure, rather it confirms a person’s Christian experience, and it is a path to glory.
+Verse 16 is vital to Peter’s discussion of Christian suffering in 4:12-19.

-The connection of 4:16 with the preceding context is even more obvious in the Greek text than it is in English, because there is no verb in the first clause of 4:16 in the Greek; the translators have supplied the verb “suffers” in 4:16 based on its presence in 4:15.
-Whereas, 4:15 describes behavior for which a Christian should never suffer (“not this”), 4:16 describes behavior for which a Christian should suffer (“but this”).
+The connection of 4:16 with the preceding verses is even more obvious in the Greek text.
+Because there is no verb in the Greek in the first clause of 4:16, the translators have supplied the verb suffers based on its presence in 4:15.
+Whereas 4:15 describes behavior for which a Christian should never suffer (“not this”), 4:16 describes behavior for which a Christian should suffer (“but that”).

-Thus, the suffering Peter is referring to in 4:16 is not just suffering that a Christian experiences from things like illness or an accident.
-The contrast between suffering that results from sinful behavior in 4:15 and suffering as a Christian in 4:16 requires that the kind of suffering he commends in 4:16 when he says, “if anyone suffers as a Christian,” is suffering that results directly from following Christ; it is suffering for one’s obedience to and testimony for Christ.
+The suffering Peter is referring to is not just suffering a Christian might experience from things like illness or an accident.
+The kind of suffering he commends in 4:16 when he says, “if anyone suffers as a Christian,” is suffering that results directly from following Christ; it is suffering for one’s obedience to and testimony for Christ.

-The conditional particle, “if,” at the beginning of 4:16 should not lead Christian readers to think they can escape suffering for Christ; in fact the particle Peter uses assumes, for the sake of his argument, that it is true that some of the recipients of 1 Peter will suffer for being Christians.
-He has taught earlier in this epistle that Christians are called to follow Christ in his suffering (2:20-21) and that a commitment to follow Christ in his suffering is the way to victory over sin (4:1-2).
+The conditional particle if at the beginning of 4:16 should not lead Christian readers to think they can escape suffering for Christ.
+In fact, Peter assumes for the sake of his argument that the recipients of 1 Peter will suffer for being Christians.
+He has taught earlier in this epistle that Christians are called to follow Christ in His suffering (2:20-21) and that a commitment to follow Christ in His suffering is the way to victory over sin (4:1-2).

-“Christian” is not a common word in the New Testament, occurring elsewhere only in Acts 11:26 and 26:28.
-These verses indicate that this name was first given to believers by outsiders in Antioch (Acts 11:26).
-It was probably a term of derision, and it would have indicated that those so identified were followers of Christ, like “Herodians” were followers and supporters of Herod the Great and his family.
+Christian is not a common word in the New Testament, occurring elsewhere only in Acts 11:26 and 26:28.
+These verses indicate that this name was first given to believers by outsiders (non-Christians) in Antioch (Acts 11:26).
+It was probably a term of derision, and it would have indicated that those so identified were followers of Christ, like Herodians were followers and supporters of Herod the Great and his family.

 But Glorify God

-If any of Peter’s recipients suffer for Christ, then Peter commands that they “not be ashamed.”
-The shame he is referring to is not simply a subjective feeling of shame, but it is a denial of the faith.
-This is supported by verses like Mark 8:38 where Jesus says, “For whoever is ashamed of me and my words in this adulterous and sinful generation, of him will the Son of Man also be ashamed when he comes in the glory of his Father with the holy angels.”
-(See also 2 Timothy 1:8, 12, 16; 2:15.)
+If any of Peter’s recipients suffer for Christ, Peter commands that they “not be ashamed.”
+The shame he is referring to is not simply a subjective feeling of shame, but a denial of the faith.
+This is supported by verses like Mark 8:38 where Jesus says, “For whoever is ashamed of me and my words in this adulterous and sinful generation, of him will the Son of Man also be ashamed when he comes in the glory of his Father with the holy angels” (see also 2 Timothy 1:8, 12, 16; 2:15).

 In contrast to being ashamed of Christ, Peter exhorts believers to “glorify God in that name.”
-One way believers can glorify God is by confessing their faith openly and praising God publically.
-(See Romans 15:6; 2 Corinthians 9:13; 1 Peter 2:12; 4:11.)
+One way believers can glorify God is by confessing their faith openly and praising God publicly (see Romans 15:6; 2 Corinthians 9:13; 1 Peter 2:12; 4:11).
 Such glorification of God is to be “in that name.”
-In this context the name Peter is referring to is best understood to be the name “Christian,” which indicates allegiance to Jesus Christ.
-Thus, believers are to glorify God by open and unashamed allegiance to Jesus Christ; they confess such allegiance to Jesus Christ when they are willing to suffer for being a “Christian” and thus confess Christ openly and live a life of obedience to God.
+In this context the name Peter is referring to is best understood to be the name Christian, which indicates allegiance to Jesus Christ.
+Thus, believers are to glorify God by open and unashamed allegiance to Jesus Christ.
+They confess such allegiance to Jesus Christ when they are willing to suffer for being a “Christian," confessing Christ openly and living a life of obedience to God.

 Does the epithet Christian bear stigma and bring reproach in our culture?
 If so, why?